Haale: Education

 Haale graduated from Tenafly High School in New Jersey where she appeared in several musical and dramatic productions.

 Haale attended Stanford University in California, earning a BS in Biology.
 She completed a semester at Oxford University, during which she studied race relations in the UK.

 Haale also attended the Jack Kerouac School for Disembodied Poetics in Boulder, Colorado, where Anne Waldman taught.
 She earned her MFA in poetry at the City College of New York, where she worked closely with poet Marilyn Hacker.

+In 2014 Haale Gafori played a poet in a film based around the Palestine-Israeli conflict.